Skip to main content

 22 Checks vs 51 Known Issues: The Truth Behind All Clean

-That’s the truth behind “All Clean”: it’s not that there are no problems — it’s that your checks can only see what you designed them to see.
+That’s the truth behind “All Clean”: your checks can only see what you designed them to see.
+If you didn’t design for it, you won’t see it, so the system says “no problem.”

 The Agent’s First Instinct: Hand You a Research Plan